MicrosoftDocs/powerbi-docs/powerbi-docs/admin/admin-share-power-bi-metadata-microsoft-365-services.md

 |14|LastModifiedDate|Last modified date for the content|2011-06-30T23:32:46Z|
 |15|LastModifiedUser|Azure AD User Principal Name for the last person who modified the content|user1@griffin1.org|

-**Lines 16-20: User activity that is leveraged for showing Power BI content within your "Recents" and "Recommended" sections at Office.com**
+**User activity that is leveraged for showing Power BI content within your "Recents" and "Recommended" sections at Office.com**

 ||Property|What is Shared|Example|
 |---------|---------|---------|---------|